Top

 The first batch of 4-stroke Genuine Stellas is being held up by the EPA to validate the production model’s compliance with earlier testing (which, obviously, was done on prototypes).
 In typical transparent and honest fashion, Genuine explains it all clearly, and apologizes for the delay, here.
 I know the delay must be frustrating for would-be four-stroke Stella riders, but whining about it on the internet isn’t going to get you a bike any faster, and just think, further government confirmation about how green your bike is will just give you hippy 2-stroke killers more to be smug about, amirite?

-6 Responses to “Stella 4T Delivery Delayed by EPA”
+6 thoughts on “Stella 4T Delivery Delayed by EPA”

 Jeffraham, you nailed it.
 Go take it out on BP and leave Genuine alone.